kach0w/kach0w.github.io/content/_index.md

 Hello.
 I'm Karthik.
 Here's a bit about me:

-\- I go to Georgia Tech. <br> \- My interests include classic literature, ancient civilizations, and alt rock. <br> \- I hike a lot.
+\- I study CS at Georgia Tech. <br> \- I'm interested in books, ancient civilizations, and alt rock.